Portable lights to beat the winter blues

-Browse our edit of the best rechargeable light designs to brighten up your summer nights in the garden.
-These portable lamps are the perfect adaptable accessories for everyday needs, ideal for the outdoors but also also swinging between home and (home) office with impeccable ease.
+Browse our edit of the best portable lights and rechargeable lanterns to brighten up your winter nights.
+Designed by some of today’s most brilliant creative minds, from Bouroullec Studio to Philippe Malouin and OEO Studio in collaboration with leading lighting brands, these portable lamps are the perfect adaptable companions for your everyday needs, able to swing between home and (home) office with impeccable ease.

 ‘Folia’ portable lamp by Saint-Louis

 The ‘Folia’ collection of lanterns is inspired by the patterns from the forests surrounding the Saint-Louis crystal manufacture.
 Its design is defined by the contrast between the smooth wooden top and geometrically cut crystal, its organic bevel-cut patterns created as an homage to the Moselle woodland.
-The rechargeable lamp is suitable for indoor and outdoor use, and can last up to 25 hours bewteen charges.
+The portable lights are suitable for indoor and outdoor use, and can last up to 25 hours between charges.
 The perfection of the crystal craft is evident when the lantern is on, casting a charming, enigmatic patterned shadow on its surroundings.

 ‘Salt&Pepper’ portable lamp by Tobias Grau